 To make the differences between each generation more obvious, the Wi-Fi alliance recently adopted a more traditional naming convention, dropping the 802.XX designation for a simplified numerical suffix.
-This simplified numerical scheme (Wi-Fi 6 vs. 802.11ax) makes it easier to know what generation of the technology is being used and to determine compatibility with devices that support that version.
+This simpler labeling convention (Wi-Fi 6 vs. 802.11ax) makes it easier to know what generation of the technology is being used and to determine compatibility with devices that support that version.

 Wi-Fi 6 is a substantial upgrade over previous generations, though the differences may not seem immediately obvious to the average user.
-The changes brought about by Wi-Fi 6 don’t revolutionize the way we use wireless routers or wireless networking, but consist of many incremental improvements that stack up to be a potentially substantial upgrade.
+These changes might not dramatically change the way we use wireless routers or wireless networking but instead consist of many incremental improvements that stack up to be a substantial upgrade.

-The first is that Wi-Fi 6 allows for potentially faster speeds.4 5
+The first big change is that Wi-Fi 6 allows for potentially faster connection speeds.

-If you’re using a Wi-Fi router with a single device, maximum potential speeds should be up to 40% higher with Wi-Fi 6 compared to Wi-Fi 5.
-Wi-Fi 6 achieves these higher data transfer speeds through a variety of techniques, starting with more efficient data encoding and intelligent use of the wireless spectrum made possible by more powerful processors.
+- Speeds can be faster when compared to Wi-Fi 5.
+This assumes you’re using a Wi-Fi router with a single device.
+Wi-Fi 6 can achieve higher data transfer speeds through a variety of techniques, starting with more efficient data encoding and intelligent use of the wireless spectrum made possible by more powerful processors.

-Wi-Fi 6 also improves speeds by handling large amounts of network traffic more efficiently.
-For gamers, this means faster game downloads, better upload speeds for streaming gameplay, up to 75% less latency, and more reliable media multitasking.
+- Wi-Fi 6 can result in up to 75% less latency.
+It achieves this by handling large amounts of network traffic more efficiently.
+For gamers, this means faster game downloads, better upload speeds for streaming gameplay, and more reliable media multitasking.

-Most homes today have significantly more Wi-Fi enabled devices then they did even five years ago.
-From smartphones and tablets to televisions and IoT devices like thermostats and doorbells, just about everything can connect to a wireless router these days.
+Most homes today have significantly more Wi-Fi enabled devices than they did even five years ago.
+From smartphones and tablets to televisions and IoT devices like thermostats and doorbells, just about everything can connect to a wireless router.
 Wi-Fi 6 communicates better with multiple devices that need data simultaneously, and more efficiently prioritizes traffic across those devices.
-One of the ways it achieves this by using Orthogonal Frequency Division Multiple Access (OFDMA.)

 Working together, OFDMA and OBSS allow for more effective communication on crowded networks.
 As more and more of our devices utilize Wi-Fi, this will help preserve the speed and stability of our connections.